ppeble/emissary-ingress.dev/content/en/docs/3.10/topics/install/migrate-to-2-alternate.md

 but is also significantly more effort.

-For example, to upgrade from some other version of Ambassador Edge Stack or Emissary to Emissary $versionTwoX$:
+For example, to upgrade from some other version of Ambassador Edge Stack or Emissary to Emissary 2.X:

-1. Install Emissary $versionTwoX$ in a completely new cluster.
+1. Install Emissary 2.X in a completely new cluster.

-2. **Create `Listener`s for Emissary $versionTwoX$.**
+2. **Create `Listener`s for Emissary 2.X.**

-   When Emissary $versionTwoX$ starts, it will not have any `Listener`s, and it will not create any.
-You must create `Listener` resources by hand, or Emissary $versionTwoX$ will not listen on any ports.
+   When Emissary 2.X starts, it will not have any `Listener`s, and it will not create any.
+You must create `Listener` resources by hand, or Emissary 2.X will not listen on any ports.

-3. Copy the entire configuration from the Emissary 1.X cluster to the Emissary
+3. Copy the entire configuration from the Emissary 1.X cluster to the Emissary 2.X cluster.
-   $versionTwoX$ cluster.
 This is most simply done with `kubectl get -o yaml | kubectl apply -f -`.

-   This will create `getambassador.io/v2` resources in the Emissary $versionTwoX$ cluster.
+   This will create `getambassador.io/v2` resources in the Emissary 2.X cluster.
-   Emissary $versionTwoX$ will translate them internally to `getambassador.io/v3alpha1` resources.
+   Emissary 2.X will translate them internally to `getambassador.io/v3alpha1` resources.

 4. Each Emissary instance has its own cluster, so you can test the new